-Georgia natural gas supplier-related complaints filed by consumers with regulators at the Georgia PSC have dropped to the lowest annual level in over eight years.
+Natural gas supplier-related complaints in Georgia filed by consumers with regulators at the Georgia PSC have dropped to the lowest annual level in over eight years.

-The past eight years have seen Georgia's natural gas market mature and allow customers to reap the benefits of competing suppliers.
+The past eight years have seen the natural gas market in Georgia mature and allow customers to reap the benefits of competing suppliers.
 This period is not only characterized by a more stable cast of providers but also a trend showing a steady year to year decline in complaints.
 What drove the decline, however, begged for research.

 GeorgiaGasSavings.com undertook this study to uncover the change behind this trend in customer complaints in Georgia's natural gas market.
 Data for the eight year period from January, 2010 to December, 2017 was obtained from the Georgia PSC's monthly Gas Marketer Scorecard.
 The scorecard records the number of monthly complaints (billing, service, and deceptive marketing) against each of the state's deregulated gas providers.

 According to the study, the number of complaints to the Georgia PSC during the period of 2010 and 2017 is characterized by two distinct phases.